Moduli of formal torsors: Introduction

-\begin{thma} Let $k$ be a field of positive characteristic $p$ and $G$ be a finite and étale group scheme over $k$ such that $G\times_{k}\overline{k}$ is a semidirect product $H\rtimes C$ of a $p$-group $H$ and a cyclic group $C$ of rank coprime with $p$.
-Then there exists a direct system $\stX_{*}$ of separated DM stacks with finite and universally injective transition maps, with a direct system of finite and étale atlases (see \ref{def:system of atlases} for the definition) $X_{n}\arr\stX_{n}$ from affine schemes and with an isomorphism $\varinjlim_{n}\stX_{n}\simeq\Delta_{G}^{*}$.
+\item Then there exists a direct system $\stX_{*}$ of separated DM stacks with finite and universally injective transition maps, with a direct system of finite and étale atlases (see \ref{def:system of atlases} for the definition) $X_{n}\arr\stX_{n}$ from affine schemes and with an isomorphism $\varinjlim_{n}\stX_{n}\simeq\Delta_{G}$.